aidudezzz/deepbots/docs/how_deepbots_works.rst

 are multiple levels of abstraction via a family of classes.
 For example, a user can choose if they want to use a CSV `emitter`/`receiver` or if they want to make a communication implementation from scratch.
-In the top level of the abstraction hierarchy is the `DeepbotsSupervisorEnv` which is the gym interface.
+In the top level of the abstraction hierarchy is the `DeepbotsSupervisorEnv` class which is the main gym interface.
 Below that level there are partially implemented classes with common functionality.
 These implementations aim to hide the communication between the `Supervisor` and the `Robot` and other various functions needed by